-Industrial Production Mom in France averaged 0 percent from 1990 until 2020, reaching an all time high of 4 percent in November of 2005 and a record low of -16.20 percent in March of 2020.
+Industrial Production Mom in France averaged 0.04 percent from 1990 until 2020, reaching an all time high of 20 percent in May of 2020 and a record low of -20.50 percent in April of 2020.
 This page provides the latest reported value for - France Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-France Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: INSEE, France
+France Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: INSEE, France

 Industrial Production Mom in France is expected to be -1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Industrial Production Mom in France to stand at 0.90 in 12 months time.
 In the long-term, the France Industrial Production MoM is projected to trend around 0.60 percent in 2021 and 0.50 percent in 2022, according to our econometric models.